hyphaltip/KassonLab_Nectriaceae/README.md

 # KassonLab Nectriaceae
-Nectriaceae genomes project with [Matt Kasson](https://www.davis.wvu.edu/faculty-staff/directory/matthew-kasson) lab (WVU).
+Nectriaceae genomes project with [Matt Kasson](https://www.davis.wvu.edu/faculty-staff/directory/matthew-kasson) lab (WVU) and Jason Stajich with collaborators.

 This archives the pipeline scripts for assembly using [AAFTF](https://github.com/stajichlab/AAFTF) and [funannotate](https://github.com/nextgenusfs/funannotate).
 The log files from the runs are part of the archive and genome size estimates and BUSCO results.
 See the [samples.csv](samples.csv) file for info on the samples